Geography

 Intent (Aims)

-During Geography lessons, children will build upon their learning through a development of Geographical skills, understanding and technical knowledge.
-This will be achieved through discrete geography lessons along with some cross-curricular elements when appropriate.
+We teach Geography through discrete geography lessons along with some cross-curricular elements when appropriate.

 Inclusion